On rigidity and convergence of circle patterns: Introduction

 The proof is given in Section~\ref{secRigEuc}.
 Some parts of the proof rely heavily on estimates using vertex extremal length for graphs.
-These notion and some properties are introduced in Section~\ref{secVEL} for a broader class of patterns of circles, including the circle patterns of Theorem~\ref{theoRidEuc} as special case.
+This notion and some properties are introduced in Section~\ref{secVEL}.

-Another aspect which links circle patterns to conformal maps are approximations of smooth conformal maps with circle pattens as discrete analogues.
-More precisely, we consider a piecewise linear map between two kite patterns corresponding to (finite) embedded circle patterns as {\em discrete conformal map}.
+Recall that smooth conformal maps preserve intersection angles.
+Therefore, pairs of circle patterns with the same combinatorics may be considered as discrete analogues of smooth conformal maps if all corresponding interesection angles agree.
+More precisely, we consider a piecewise linear map between two kite patterns corresponding to (finite) embedded circle patterns as a {discrete conformal map}.

 \begin{definition} Let ${\mathscr C}$ and $\widetilde{\mathscr C}$ be two embedded circle patterns with the same combinatorics and the same intersection angles.
 Let ${\mathscr K}$ and $\widetilde{\mathscr K}$ be the corresponding kite patterns.
 Split every kite of these patterns into two triangles along the symmetry axis which connects its two white vertices.
 Define a global homeomorphism $f^\Diamond:{\mathscr K}\to \widetilde{\mathscr K}$ by the condition that the restriction of $f^\Diamond$ to each such triangle of ${\mathscr K}$ is an affine-linear map onto the corresponding triangle of $\widetilde{\mathscr K}$.
 In particular, $f^\Diamond$ maps black and white vertices of ${\mathscr K}$ to corresponding points of $\widetilde{\mathscr K}$.
 By abuse of notation we also denote this {\em discrete conformal map} as $f^\Diamond:{\mathscr C}\to \widetilde{\mathscr C}$. \end{definition}